DigitalExpart/PAKtIQ/supabase/README.md

 User profile information automatically created on signup.
 - Stores user metadata, onboarding status, and premium status

-#### `pakts`
+#### `Resolves`
 Main table for user commitments/resolutions.
-- Each pakt has a name, description, target outcome, deadline, and category
+- Each Resolve has a name, description, target outcome, deadline, and category
 - Progress is automatically calculated based on completed milestones

 #### `milestones`
-Sub-goals for each pakt.
+Sub-goals for each Resolve.
-- Linked to a specific pakt
+- Linked to a specific Resolve
 - Can be ordered and marked as completed
-- Automatically updates pakt progress when completed
+- Automatically updates Resolve progress when completed

 #### `reminders`
-Reminder settings for pakts.
+Reminder settings for Resolves.
 - Supports daily, weekly, and custom frequencies

 #### `achievements`